 The postal game is for any number of players and can be played in league or knockout format as desired.
 For example a 4-team mini-tournament: Turns 1-4 are the two semi-finals played concurrently, followed by the final and 3rd/4th play-off concurrently played in turns 5-8.

 Before a ball is bowled, players must set up their squads.
 The GM sends them the stats for their 18 cricketers and each one must be named by the player.

 Squad members may be real, imaginary, live, dead, human, animal or whatever.
 The only restriction is that they must have appeared on TV or radio.

 Prior to any matches being played, the teams are published in the zine.
 Note that being replicas it is possible for the same celebrity to appear in more than one team.
 Draws / schedules are made, so that each player knows who he is playing and on what pitch.

 Each player then selects 11 players for the first match.
 Matches can be 20, 40 or 50 overs a side.
 Each innings consists of 2 turns - the first 15, 30 or 35 overs then (after drinks) the last 5, 10 or 15.
 See bottom of page for special rules for The Hundred.

 Between matches squad members can receive medical treatment and / or training.

 At the start of the game, each player is issued with a squad of 18 players which he must name.

 Each squad consists of the following:

 Each bowler is assigned a random style of "spin"," medium pace", or "fast".
 This is important because of the pitch and the weather.
-The pitch conditions are known before the team is picked, but not the weather.
+The pitch conditions and weather are known before the team is picked.